grittyninja/smolflow/README.md

 ## Example Application: AI Search Agent

-The `examples/search_agent/` directory contains a fully functional AI-powered search agent built using SmolFlow.
+The `examples/search_agent/` directory contains a fully functional AI-powered search agent built using smolFlow.
 This example demonstrates:
 *   Using an LLM to make decisions (`DecideActionNode`).
 *   Interacting with external APIs (`SearchWebNode` via a proxy).
 *   Structuring a conversational agent flow.
 *   Managing configuration and UI updates via the `shared` context.

-Refer to `examples/search_agent/README.md` (if available) or explore the files in that directory, particularly `assets/js/app.js` and `assets/js/agent-nodes.js`, for a practical application of SmolFlow.
+Refer to `examples/search_agent/README.md`, particularly `assets/js/app.js` and `assets/js/agent-nodes.js`, for a practical application of smolFlow.

 ## Customization & Extension

-*   **Create Custom Nodes**: The primary way to use SmolFlow is by creating your own node classes tailored to your application's tasks.
+*   **Create Custom Nodes**: The primary way to use smolFlow is by creating your own node classes tailored to your application's tasks.
 Override `prep`, `exec`, `post` (and their `Async` counterparts) as needed.
 *   **Shared Context Design**: Carefully design the `shared` object structure.
 It's the backbone of communication between your nodes.
 *   **Error Handling Strategy**: Decide whether to handle errors within `execFallback`/`execFallbackAsync` (e.g., to set a default state or try an alternative path) or let them propagate to be caught by the caller of `flow.runAsync()`.
 *   **Custom Warning Handlers**: Use `FlowFramework.utils.addWarningHandler` to integrate framework warnings with your application's logging system.